 Up to that point, HC’s Washington-area amigos only knew him as a media industry suit.
 Any such respectability was dashed when — after not having been on-air for 13 years — he chose to re-enact youthful indiscretions, by spinning-the-hits at WBIG-FM/Washington.

 That shocking display continued until Cooke relocated to New England, and purchased The Captain Willis House B&B, “just steps from the beach,” on Block Island, RI, Bermuda-of-the-North.
 For the next eight seasons, HC’s Bill Murray-as-innkeeper routine was the zany summertime complement to a busy off-season consulting travel schedule.
-In a 2004 transaction that rocked the already-inflated Block Island real estate market, “The Captain” sold the inn, and relocated elsewhere on the island.
+In a 2004 transaction that rocked the already-inflated Block Island real estate market, “The Captain” sold the inn, and relocated to one of those trophy houses on the quiet side of the island.

 Unlike Rush Limbaugh, HC is a college graduate.
-He was recently honored by Northwest Airlines, which awarded him its coveted WorldPerks Platinum designation.
-GREAT BIG letters on the side of his boat, a Pearson 37, hull #3, say “Undaunted.”
+His proudest honor was Northwest Airlines’ coveted WorldPerks Platinum designation.
+GREAT BIG letters on the side of his boat, a Pearson 37, hull #3, read “Undaunted.”
 But his abiding credo remains: “Defeat goes over defense before detail.”

 |The reality show…|